Mike Williams (DJ): 2016: Sweet & Sour

-2017–2018: Mike Williams On Track
+2017: Mike Williams on Track

 On January 5, 2017, he started his own radio show titled "Mike Williams on Track", which is a part of the weekend schedule of Dutch radio station SLAM!.
 Four days later, he returned to Musical Freedom and released "Bambini", his first single of the year.
 On March 3, 2017, he released the single "Another Night" featuring Matluck on Spinnin' Records.
 An official music video for the song was also released.
 An acoustic version was released four weeks and five days later.
-On March 13, 2017, Williams announced on social media that his laptop has been stolen at Sunday night.
+On March 13, 2017, Williams announced on social media that his laptop had been stolen on a Sunday night.
 While he was sleeping, a thief broke into his home in Amsterdam.
 He then woke up, but it was too late and he saw the thief running away with his laptop.
 The laptop had valuable data for him as a producer, prompting Williams to offer a $2000 reward to whoever helps him to get it back.
+He then performed at the Spinnin' Hotel in Miami.
 On April 27, 2017, he performed at AFAS Stadion in Alkmaar during SLAM!
 Koningsdag 2017.
 On May 8, 2017, he released the single "Don't Hurt" on Spinnin' Records, which featured Brēzy.
 An official music video for the song was also released.
 That same month, he was a guest again and performed at Bij Igmar on SLAM!.
 Shortly afterwards, Williams released an official remix for "Hunter", a single by Galantis.
-A month later, he collaborated with Lucas & Steve and Curbi for the single "Let's Go".
+Together with Curbi, Mesto and Sophie Francis, he also organized benefit concerts for a school in Limburg.
+In July, Williams and Curbi collaborated with Lucas & Steve for the single "Let's Go".
 The four had then hosted an episode on the Spinnin' Records radio show Spinnin' Sessions.
-On August 4, 2017, he and Felix Jaehn released the collaborative single "Feel Good".
-Which was in the top 50 on the Apple Music dance charts, and spent a couple of weeks on the A-list dance playlist on Apple Music.
+On August 4, 2017, he and Felix Jaehn released the collaborative single "Feel Good", which reached the top 50 on the Apple Music dance charts and spent a couple of weeks on the A-list dance playlist on Apple Music.
 A week later, he released "Step Up", a collaboration with Tom & Jame on the sub-label Spinnin' Copyright Free Music as a free download.
 On September 4, 2017, he released a single with Brooks, titled "Jetlag".
-On 26 January 2018 he released the single "Lullaby" with R3hab.
+A month later, he returned to Music Freedom and released the single "Melody (Tip of My Tongue)".
+He also attended the Amsterdam Dance Event for the second time in Amsterdam.
+In the 2017 DJ Mag Top 100, Williams was voted in at number 60.